shbrainard/Camericana_pipelines/README.md

 # C-americana-project-analysis-code
-Varied code used for analysis of Dawson's assemblies, GBS, HiC, mRNA-Seq based annotation .
+Varied code used for analysis of C. americana genomes using HiC, ONT and SMRT cell data.
+GBS routines and mRNA-Seq based annotation also provided.

 #### program versioning:
 ```